Customise Consent Preferences

-Personal Information & Privacy
+Personal Information and Privacy

 The City of Leduc recognizes that the privacy and confidentiality of a person’s personal information is important.
 This website may contain links to other websites.
 The City of Leduc is not responsible for the privacy practices of such websites.

-By visiting this website, the city may obtain some limited information about you, including your IP address, the name of your ISP and information concerning your browser and operating system.
+By visiting this website, the City may obtain some limited information about you, including your IP address, the name of your ISP and information concerning your browser and operating system.

-All records of the city are subject to the Freedom of Information and Protection of Privacy Act (FOIP).
-While FOIP gives a person the right to access records in the city’s custody or control, it also prohibits the city from disclosing personal or business information when such disclosure would be harmful to the individual's business interests or would be an unreasonable invasion of personal privacy.
-The city cannot assure anyone that a particular record can be kept confidential under FOIP.
+All records of the City are subject to the Freedom of Information and Protection of Privacy Act (FOIP).
+While FOIP gives a person the right to access records in the City’s custody or control, it also prohibits the City from disclosing personal or business information when such disclosure would be harmful to the individual’s business interests or would be an unreasonable invasion of personal privacy.
+The City cannot assure anyone that a particular record can be kept confidential under FOIP.

 If you experience any difficulties using this site or have comments about the website, contact the webmaster.